Alfresco/alfresco-ng2-components/docs/README.md

     version of ADF.
 -   The [Roadmap](roadmap.md)
     contains a preview of features we hope to release in future versions of ADF.
+-   The [License info](license-info/license-info-v3.0.0.md) section lists the third-party libraries used by ADF along with links to their Open Source licenses.

 ## Contents